UBC-ORCA/cva5pr/README.md

 # Taiga Project Wiki

-This readme contains the steps to build the toolchain required to run Benchmarks on Taiga in Verilator as well as using our project Makefile.
+This readme contains the steps to build the toolchain required to run Benchmarks on CVA5 (formerly Taiga) in Verilator as well as using our project Makefile.

 Head to our [Wiki Page](https://gitlab.com/sfu-rcl/taiga-project/-/wikis/home) for additional tutorials/documentation detailing:
 - How to run through simulation